Of the Spheres

 A fresh analogue and digital ceremony bringing together the unfolding story of space exploration, myth, art, science and song, holding creative space for playful futures in which science, art, culture and ecology meet.

-In Scotland the improvised ceremony was held by Katharine Vega and Tracey M Berntsen.
+In Scotland the improvised ceremony was held by Kate Genevieve and Tracey Benson.

 After meeting at Balance Unbalance in August and SCANZ Canberra, a network of people brought together by Trans Art Alliance connected wherever they were on the planet for this call.